avitalpas/daniz-studio-app/README.md

 # Daniz Studio app - client side ( React )
-This is a private project for Daniz Music Studio, made by Avital Pasternak Will be sonn deployed to Heroku :)
+This is a private project for Daniz Music Studio, made by Avital Pasternak

+Will be soon deployed to Heroku :)

 ## 1 - Run server side - [click here](https://github.com/avitalpas/daniz-studio-app-server)
 ## 2 - Run client side